 The question that arises is what causes an individuals intestinal wall muscles to malfunction?
 And what disrupts the gastrointestinal nervous system to misfire.

-Irritable Bowel Syndrome (IBS) in Ayurveda and Chinese Medicine and Acupuncture Theory
+Irritable Bowel Syndrome (IBS) in Chinese Medicine and Acupuncture Theory

-How Chinese Medicine Describes Fight or Flight: The Mind Leads the Qi
+Fight or Flight in Chinese Medicine: The Mind Leads the Qi

-Chinese Medicine say that “fear makes the Qi descend.”
+Indeed, Chinese Medicine say that Anger causes the Qi to rise and or to contract.
+Note, the movement of Qi thru the gut is downward.
+So raising the Qi causes constipation, as does increased tension around the colon.
+On the other hand Chinese Medicine describes how “fear makes the Qi descend.”
 It differentiates diarrhea type Irritable Bowel Syndrome from constipation type as having more of an anxiety/fear type basis.

 This DOES NOT mean “its all in your head”.
 But what it does mean is its how your particular nervous system responds to stressors and conditioning.
 It describes how you may be internalizing life’s stressors and difficult emotions like fear and frustration.